Already booked? Sign in or create an account

-Sky Tower has become synonymous with Auckland’s skyline, and this telecommunications tower is a modern but austere landmark in the city.
-It also happens to be the best place to experience bird’s-eye city views before embarking on one of the many cruises from Auckland.
+This telecommunications tower is a modern, ever-visible landmark in the city and one of the best places to get a bird’s-eye view of the city.
 Standing at over 1,000 feet tall, the Sky Tower is home to the only revolving restaurant in New Zealand.
-There’s also a Sky Café for coffee and pastries.
-Don’t be afraid to spend every possible moment in the sky.
+There’s also the Sky Café for coffee and pastries, and a collection of diverse eateries at the street level.
+For the adventurous, there’s a bungee jump or a skywalk around the outside.
 Booking tickets in advance is recommended.

-For a museum experience unlike any other, the Auckland War Memorial Museum tells the often-ignored stories of the native Maori tribes who populated New Zealand for thousands of years before European colonization.
-You’ll learn about Auckland’s role in the development of NZ, not to mention take in the sights of priceless Maori and Pacific artifacts.
+For a museum experience unlike any other, the Auckland War Memorial Museum tells the rich histories of the native Maori people who populated New Zealand for thousands of years before European colonization.
+You’ll learn about Auckland’s role in the development of New Zealand and see priceless Maori and South Pacific artifacts.
 A guided tour is a must for history lovers.

-Sometimes you just need to get away from the city, and Waiheke Island offers just the thing.
-It’s a short ferry ride to Waiheke Island from the CBD, where you can enjoy free wifi and a café on the ride over.
-Incredible winery tours and grape tastings like at Man O’ War Vineyards, or an upscale afternoon at the luxe Mudbrick Vineyard, await you on the island.
-It’s here that much of Auckland’s wine is produced.
+Escape the city on a short ferry ride to Waiheke Island from the CBD.
+Fascinating winery tours and grape tastings, like at Man O’ War Vineyards, or an upscale afternoon at the luxe Mudbrick Vineyard, await you on the “island of wine”.
+This is where much of Auckland’s wine is produced.
 Plus, secluded walking trails and hidden waterfalls beg to be explored at Whakanewha Regional Park.

 What could be more romantic than a harbor stroll at dusk or sunset?
 Luckily, Waitemata Harbor in Auckland is particularly beautiful, with downtown’s skyscrapers glittering off the waters.
-A long walk, picnic, or bar hop along the harbor’s restaurants and cafes is a must-do.
+A long walk, picnic, or bar-hopping in the harbor’s restaurants is a must-do.